 16,000 ATMs and more than 4,700 branches nationwide

 Chase is a traditional bank that offers a variety of business products and multiple branch locations for businesses that process cash payments.
 Chances are you’ll be able to find a Chase location near you, wherever you’re located in the United States.
 Plus, having a business checking account to process client payments, send invoices, and make business deposits will keep your business and personal finances separate.

-Small businesses that don’t process cash may prefer an online-only bank like BlueVine, which offers a fee-free account and easy app integrations.
+Small businesses that don’t process cash may prefer an online-only bank like Novo, which offers a fee-free account and easy app integrations.
 You can conduct your business easily using mobile and online banking to manage business transactions.
-BlueVine has a great digital platform, so if you’re comfortable with digital banking, BlueVine is one of the best options.
+Novo has a great digital platform, so if you’re comfortable with digital banking, Novo is one of the best options.